truenas/documentation/content/References/ZFSPrimer.md

 See [this discussion about interpreting Zilstat data](https://www.truenas.com/community/threads/how-to-interpret-zilstat-output.70370/) for additional information.

 ZFS currently uses 16 GiB of space for SLOG.
-You can install larger SSDs, but the extra space is not used.
+You can install larger SSDs, but ZFS does not use the extra space.
 You cannot share SLOG devices between pools.
 Each pool requires a separate SLOG device.
 Bandwidth and throughput limitations require that you only use a SLOG device for this single purpose.